currentxchange/purple-explainer/Economic-Brief.md

 33 WAX ~ 35,090 🟣
 36 WAX ~ 38,280 🟣

+We'll list one sell order at a time, starting at the cheapest.
+We will wait at least 7 days after one sell order clears to list another sell order.

 After all sell orders clear, we'll list 248,832 more 🟣 PURPLE priced from 40 - 60 WAX.

 > Some PURPLE budgeted for sell orders will be added directly to the DeFi pools, taking supply from the most expensive sell orders first.